somedatapacket/docs.humio.com/content/integrations/platform-integrations/kubernetes.md

 helm install stable/fluent-bit --name=humio-agent -f humio-agent.yaml
 ```

-{{% notice warn %}}
-Due to a bug in the Helm Charts in version 0.9.0 and later you have to specify a specific chart version.
-{{% /notice %}}

 Once this is in place, your logs should be up and running.

 ### Parsing Logs